cjteeter/cjteeter.github.io/_posts/2017-03-31-picks-and-predictions-2017.md

 ---

 *Note*: At BP Boston, the staff provided predictions on many of these same items.
 Interestingly, there was almost no variability in our picks.
-Check them out [here](http://boston.locals.baseballprospectus.com/2017/03/31/bp-boston-divines-the-future/).
+Check them out <a href = "http://boston.locals.baseballprospectus.com/2017/03/31/bp-boston-divines-the-future/" target = "_blank"> here</a>.